 - Thirty three bed spaces and recliner chairs.

 In total, the unit increases the hospital’s day surgery capacity by 200%, and makes Blackrock Clinic one of the largest day care providers in the country.

-The unit has enabled the delivery of efficient treatment for up to 100 patients a day, or 30,000 patients a year, and we aim to deliver up to 70% of appropriate elective surgeries from the unit, including cataract surgery, hernia repair and varicose vein surgery.
+The day unit has enabled the delivery of efficient treatment for up to 100 patients a day, or 30,000 patients a year, and we aim to deliver up to 70% of appropriate elective surgeries from the unit, including:

 In the last decade there has been a clear trend within advanced hospital systems towards reducing the number of acute beds.
 This is a direct result of increasing services through more efficient and productive routes such as the use of day surgery.